 In the Renaissance:

 Josiane Smith is the office manager and production coordinator.
 Her ability to keep track of countless steps, items, tasks and orders is a gift.
 More than once, though, we caught her writing memos in ink on her palm, to remember to take home.
 "Slips of papers can get lost," says the supreme organizer.
 She runs the gamut from gluing to sewing in turning components into finished products.
 In the shipping department, Josie wields the tape-gun with the gusto of an Annie Oakley.
 After seeing to it that all others are assigned their particular projects, "everything else" is done by moi, the French-born Mrs. Smith notes.
-When not tackling Kadon stuff, Josiane does yoga, works in her lush garden, and converses with her two loving felines, Cato and Panda.
+When not tackling Kadon stuff, Josiane does yoga, works in her lush garden, and converses with her three loving felines, Flash, Annie, and Panda.
 She lost her beloved husband, Dave, in May 2002.

 There is a marvelous view from her kitchen across the rolling farmlands of Carroll County, Maryland, serene and fertile.
-A warm, old-fashioned family feeling permeates Rita's home, populated variously by up to 9 cats, her husband, Tony, an extended family of sisters, cousins, brother, nieces, nephews, friends and neighbors, a son, a daughter, daughter-in-law, and three grandchildren.
+A warm, old-fashioned family feeling permeates Rita's home, populated variously by up to 9 cats, her husband, Tony, an extended family of sisters, cousins, brother, nieces, nephews, friends and neighbors, a son, a daughter, daughter-in-law, and four grandchildren.
 In the summer the action moves to the large swimming pool and patio out back.
 Permit us to name-drop: Rita's son, Steve Krauth, has his name on the credits of the animated film, "Prince of Egypt," for doing computer magic for Steven Spielberg's Dreamworks in California.

-|©1998-2015 Kadon Enterprises, Inc.|
+|©1998-2022 Kadon Enterprises, Inc.|